JustAStudentAI/NeuralNetwork/README.md

 ### What initialization is used?
 He initialization is used.
 It helps avoid diminishing or exploding gradients during training by ensuring that the variance of the outputs of each layer remains controlled, thus making the network more likely to learn effectively.
+We use this initialization by using np.random.randn(x,y) * standard deviation to get an x-by-y array of random numbers with the specified standard deviation ( He is used as the standard deviation ).

 More information: https://openaccess.thecvf.com/content_iccv_2015/papers/He_Delving_Deep_into_ICCV_2015_paper.pdf
 <br>